okryvyts/lifetimes-book/src/borrow_checking.md

 It was able to spot that the iterator borrows `blog_url` from the `'blog_url` region, but the signature suggests that the iterator borrows only from the `'post_urls` region, so the borrow checker threw a `lifetime mismatch` error.
-So we must reflect this `blog_url` borrow in our signature by assigning the iterator to the `'blog_url` region.
+In order to fix it we must reflect this `blog_url` borrow in our signature by assigning the iterator to the `'blog_url` region.

 ```rust
 #struct DiscoveredItem {